 What is CanSkate?

 CanSkate is a dynamic learn-to-skate program that focuses on fun, participation and basic skill development.
-Based on Sport Canada’s long term athlete development (LTAD) principles, CanSkate centers on physical literacy and the fundamental skills needed to take part in any ice sport or to skate as a recreational activity.
+Based on long term development (LTD) principles, CanSkate centers on physical literacy and the fundamental skills needed to take part in any ice sport or to skate as a recreational activity.
 For more information visit the SkateCanada website.

 Who’s it for?